 Make Deodorizing Powder

 Baking soda is a highly effective deodorizer by itself, and adding essential oils to it turns this inexpensive household product into a wonderful home fragrance option.
-Fill a jar or container with baking soda and add up to 20 drops of natural essentials oils such as lemon and cinnamon, or grapefruit and lavender.
+Fill a jar or container with baking soda and add up to 20 drops of natural essential oils such as lemon and cinnamon, or grapefruit and lavender.
 Top it with a piece of cheesecloth tied on with a pretty ribbon, or a shaker top that fits your container.

 Put Together Potpourri

 Potpourri is widely available in stores, but it rarely smells as great as the homemade version.
 Thinly slice apples and oranges and bake 250 degrees Fahrenheit until dry.
-Allow the fruit slices to cool, then mix with cinnamon, anise and clove.
+Allow the fruit slices to cool, then mix with cinnamon, anise, and clove.
 Fill a nice glass or porcelain bowl with the potpourri or set several small containers around your home.